strubelab/protocols/lp001_labprotocol_template.md

 ## 4. Related Protocols <a name="related"></a>

-Provide links to related protocols from SP list or from other online sources.
+Provide links to related protocols from LP list or from other online sources.

-- [SP 013](sp013_oldprotocol.md) -- a link to another standard protocol
+- [LP 013](lp013_oldprotocol.md) -- a link to another lab protocol

 - [openwetware protocol](http://openwetware.org/protocols/test) -- link to outside protocol